 Visiting the Winery

 Call it dirty or call it flirty, but the truth is that I didn’t feel a whole lot different about hitting the big 3-0 than I did any other birthday.
 But now that I am thirty, I want to trade in my solo cups for nice William Sonoma glasses, refine my pallet, and get classy AF.
 The whole year, knowing that my twenties were coming to an end, I’ve made changes and decisions that reflect a more mature and sophisticated Stephanie.
+I couldn’t think of any other way to spend my big day than sippin’ wine at the Biltmore winery!

 We became annual pass (sounds weird, I know) holders to Biltmore Estate last year when we visited.
-With our pass expiring in early 2019 and the leave changing we decided it would be a great time to head over to the Vanderbilt’s and give them a visit and decided to spend the day exploring a new part of the Estate we hadn’t visited before, Antler Hill Village and the Biltmore Winery.
+With our pass expiring in early 2019 and the leaves changing we decided it would be a great time to head over to the Vanderbilt’s and give them a visit.
+We decided to spend the day exploring a new part of the Estate we hadn’t visited before, Antler Hill Village and the Biltmore Winery.
 As pass holders we get discounts on a whole bunch of stuff, so when the opportunity arose for us to do behind the scenes winery tour we quickly signed up!

 Behind the Scenes at the Winery

-We got to tour the winery with our guide Daniel and another couple who joined us on the tour.
+We got to see the winery with our guide Daniel and another couple who joined us on the tour.
 As we walked behind the scenes in the winery, we learned about how red wine differs from white, fermentation, juicing, smashing, and bottling.
 The tour was so much fun but the ending was a total surprise and my favorite part of our whole visit!

 After our tour, Daniel took us to a tasting bar and we were able to try some of the wines we learned about.
 Since we booked our tour so last minute, Tim and I thought we were just singing up to tour the winery.
 We had no idea that a tasting was included!
 As Daniel told us about each wine we tried and went into the flavor profile, we sipped our glasses.